-Last week I spent 1 week in Jordan and I would recommend this trip to anybody!
-Slightly eerie being landlocked by war torn countries, Jordan is actually one of the safest places I’ve visited and the people are incredibly hospitable and friendly.
-There is so much to do for everybody, from children to the elderly, so if you’re thinking about a trip to Jordan, or booking one of the many Jordan tour packages available I would definitely recommend it!
+It was slightly eerie being landlocked by war torn countries, but Jordan is actually one of the safest places I’ve visited and the people are incredibly hospitable and friendly.
+There is so much to do for everybody, from children to the elderly and so many great places to stay.
+So if you’re thinking about a trip to Jordan, or booking one of the many Jordan tour packages available I would definitely recommend it!
+Here is my one week Jordan itinerary.

 We head about an hour north to Jerash, a very well preserved site containing extensive Roman ruins.
 Well worth a visit.
 Here I was stalked by school children who clearly hadn’t had much contact with Westerners… I had a little taste of celebritism!